triggermesh/docs/docs/targets/awslambda.md

 This event Target receives [CloudEvents][ce] over HTTP and invokes an AWS Lambda function.

-## Prerequisites
+## Prerequisite(s)

-1. AWS API key and secret
+- AWS API key and secret

-1. ARN for the Lambda to invoke
+- ARN for the Lambda to invoke

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the AWS API specific secrets.